Alexjmsherman/nlp_practicum_original/README.md

-# ml_guild
-Deloitte Machine Learning Guild
+# Deloitte Machine Learning Guild

-COURSE: Machine Learning and NLP for Consulting
+COURSE: NLP Practicum

 ### 1. Configuration
 * Topic: Provide a course overview.
 Learn common git bash operations and how to use python config.ini files
 * Homework: use the command line to search data among 1000's of server configuration files

 ### 2. Automation
-*  Topic: automate the process to collect data from https://www.opm.gov; begin using Spyder
+*  Topic: automate the process to collect data from https://www.annualreports.com; begin using Spyder
 *  Homework: automate the process to identify and download company 10-K annual reports

 ### 3. Refactoring